thunfischbrot/kap-cam/readme.md

 ## Notes

-This is based off of [@karaggeorge's](https://github.com/karaggeorge) [kap-camera](https://github.com/karaggeorge/kap-camera/) plugin, which was forked by [@clearlysid](https://github.com/clearlysid/kap-cam).
+This is based off of [@karaggeorge's](https://github.com/karaggeorge) [kap-camera](https://github.com/karaggeorge/kap-camera/) plugin, which was forked by [@clearlysid](https://github.com/clearlysid/kap-cam), which was forked by [@maticrivo](https://github.com/maticrivo/kap-cam).
 The repos seem to be inactive, with some features broken, so I decided to fork and maintain my own.
 Feel free to raise issues, leave feedback or contribute in any way you see fit.

 ## Demo